Erin Cressida Wilson

 Erin Cressida Wilson (born February 12, 1964) is an American playwright, screenwriter, professor, and author.

 Wilson is known for the 2002 film Secretary, which she adapted from a Mary Gaitskill short story.
-It won her the Independent Spirit Award for Best First Screenplay and holds a rating of 75% on Rotten Tomatoes.
-She also wrote the screenplays for the 2006 film Fur: An Imaginary Portrait of Diane Arbus, starring Nicole Kidman; for the 2009 erotic thriller Chloe, directed by Atom Egoyan (remake of the 2003 French film Nathalie...); for the 2014 drama Men, Women & Children, co-written with its director Jason Reitman (from the novel by Chad Kultgen); and the 2016 mystery thriller The Girl on the Train, from the Paula Hawkins novel of the same name and it is her highest-grossing film to date.
+It won her the Independent Spirit Award for Best First Screenplay and received critical acclaim.
+She also wrote the screenplays for the 2006 film Fur: An Imaginary Portrait of Diane Arbus, starring Nicole Kidman; for the 2009 erotic thriller Chloe, directed by Atom Egoyan (remake of the 2003 French film Nathalie...); for the 2014 drama Men, Women & Children, co-written with its director Jason Reitman (from the novel by Chad Kultgen); and the 2016 mystery thriller The Girl on the Train, from the Paula Hawkins novel of the same name.
+The latter is her highest-grossing film to date.
+She was also a writer-producer on the HBO series Vinyl.

 Wilson has also authored dozens of plays and short works.
-She has taught at Duke University, Brown University, and University of California, Santa Barbara.
+She has taught at Duke University, Brown University, and the University of California, Santa Barbara.

-Early life

 Education

 Wilson attended San Francisco University High School and studied Theatre at Smith College, a women's college in Northampton, Massachusetts.